Wednesday, May 14, 2025

 Author Bio:

-Devotionals for the Heart: How to find peace and contentment in this life
+Devotionals for the Heart: Learning how to abide in Jesus Christ

 A devotional by Jennifer Hamill